Ads Management

 Part 4: CSV Import (The Nuclear Option)

-For massive builds, use Excel/Sheets first.
+For massive builds, use Excel or Google Sheets first.

 1. Create a Sheet with columns: Campaign, Ad Group, Keyword, Type, Bid.